iDigitalFlame/XMT/README.md

 ## Bugs

 Issues that I know are broken.

+- _device.GoExit() / winapi.KillRuntime()_: We can't determine which threads are ours (but we DO know they are Golang threads) so we kill threads in the same process as us that might not be ours.

 If you're using this, feel free to submit issue tickets or pull requests.
 (I don't bite, mostly owo)

 ## Thanks and Credits